github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning.md

    {% ifversion ghae %}
    ![List of alerts from secret scanning](/assets/images/enterprise/github-ae/repository/secret-scanning-click-alert-ghae.png)
    {% endif %}
+5. {% ifversion fpt or ghec %}
-5. Optionally, use the "Close as" drop-down menu and click a reason for resolving an alert.
+   Optionally, use the "Close as" drop-down menu and click a reason for resolving an alert.
+   {%- elsif ghes or ghae %}
+   Optionally, use the "Mark as" drop-down menu and click a reason for resolving an alert.
+   {% endif %}
    {% ifversion fpt or ghec %}
    ![Drop-down menu for resolving an alert from secret scanning](/assets/images/help/repository/secret-scanning-resolve-alert.png)
    {% endif %}